C-EB/Spam_classifier/README.md

 ham_dir, spam_dir = fetch_spam_data()
 ```
-This block of code downloads the dataset from the SpamAssassin public corpus, extracts it, and organizes it into directories.
+Downloads the dataset from the SpamAssassin public corpus, extracts it, and organizes it into directories.

 **Output:**